sylvainhalle/AntDeploy/Readme.md

 the options on the right.
 - Select **Artifact Bundle** from the *Upload Mode* dropdown.
 - Select the `bundle.jar` file and click on **Upload Bundle**.

+### Release bundle

+Once the repository is processed, the last step is to [release](https://central.sonatype.org/publish/release) it, by first clicking on the repository, then the *Close* button, and finally the *Release* button.